COUN 699 - Internship Course

 View Internship Opportunities

-- Starting in spring 2014, students' start date to begin logging internship hours will be no earlier than the first official day of the academic semester.
+- AS of Spring 2014, official start date for Internship is the first official day of the academic semester.

-- The internship courses are a full-semester commitment.
-Students will remain with their internship site and supervisor for the duration of the academic semester.
+- The Internship courses are offered in the A-Term and is a full-semester commitment.
+Students will remain with their Internship site and supervisor for the duration of the academic semester.
+The courses are 17 weeks in Fall and Spring semesters and 15 weeks in Summer.

-- Students must complete a background check as part of internship application.
-Please visit the background check website in the menu to the left for further instructions.
+- Students must complete a Background Check or a Re-Check through American DataBank as part of Internship application.
+Please visit the Background Check website in the menu to the left for further instructions.

 Requirements and Preparation